revolist/revogrid-docs/compare/ag-grid-alternative.md

 | Upgrade path | Community to Enterprise | MIT core to Pro/Pro Advanced without changing the grid foundation |
 | Best for | Enterprise teams already standardized on AG Grid | SaaS, product teams, internal tools, and engineering teams that want speed, flexibility, and simpler scaling |

-## Why teams compare AG Grid alternatives
+## Why teams evaluate AG Grid alternatives {#Why-teams-compare-AG-Grid-alternatives}

 AG Grid is capable, but another grid can be a better fit when your product needs: